-This draft Westway architects deals with the internal redevelopment of a large Roman attic located in one of the most beautiful residential areas of Rome.
-It is characterized by the study and attention to detail, which have created a bright, usable and open environment.
+This project of Westway architects deals with the internal redevelopment of a large Roman penthouse located in one of the most beautiful residential areas of Rome.
+It is characterized by the study and attention to detail, which have generated a bright, usable and open environment.

 The intervention has created a housing complex microcosm conceptually and construction, whose geometric design gives the whole an almost sculptural quality.

 Westway Architects has transformed the 180 square meter apartment in a dynamic space that gives rich and stimulating visuals thanks to the expanded dimensions and rarefied and development vertically, towards the private terrace, which is the true protagonist of the intervention.